-As part of the referrals process QAO is often required to liaise with other integrity agencies including the Crime and Corruption Commission (CCC) and the Queensland Ombudsman.
+As part of the referrals process, QAO is often required to liaise with other integrity agencies including the Crime and Corruption Commission (CCC) and the Queensland Ombudsman.

-Information or concerns about financial mismanagement in public sector entities can be provided to QAO through the following email address: referrals@qao.qld.gov.au
+Further information on our process is available on our website: Fact sheet: Requests for audit.
+Information or concerns about financial mismanagement in public sector entities can be provided to QAO through our website at www.qao.qld.gov.au/contact-us, or via the following email address: referrals@qao.qld.gov.au.